SoK: Unintended Interactions among Machine Learning Defenses and Risks: Understanding Unintended Interactions

-We now survey various unintended interactions reported in the literature and situate them within our framework (Table~\ref{tab:interactions}).
-We mark the interaction between \protmech and \risk as \redmark\xspace if ``an increase (decrease) in effectiveness of \protmech correlates with an increase (decrease) in \risk'' and \greenmark\xspace if ``an increase (decrease) in effectiveness of \protmech correlates with a decrease (increase) in \risk''.
 We use the different factors from Table~\ref{tab:sumFactors} to gain a more nuanced understanding of the interactions.
 We mark a factor with \cmark if there are empirical results regarding its influence, \smark if there are theoretical results and \xmark if it is only conjectured.
-In some cases, there are exceptions to the nature of the interaction depending on the threat model.
-We indicate them under ``References'' along with their relevant citation(s) in Table~\ref{tab:sumFactors} and discuss them in the text.
+Exceptions to any interactions are listed under ``References'' and discussed in the text.

 \textbf{\underline{\newtext{\ref{rd1} (Adversarial Training)}}}

 \greenmark\xspace\textbf{\ref{r1} (Evasion)} is less effective with \ref{rd1} which is specifically designed to resist adversarial examples~\cite{madry2018towards,trades,certifiedRobustness2020sok}.
 Using the min-max objective function increases the curvature smoothness which reduces the possibility of generating adversarial examples~\cite{madry2018towards}.
 Further, \ref{rd1} pushes the decision boundary away from the data records~\cite{trades}.
 Also, $\robustmodel$ requires a high capacity to learn a complex decision boundary to fit adversarial examples~\cite{madry2018towards}.
 Longer tail increases the effectiveness of adversarial examples from the tail classes despite using \ref{rd1}~\cite{li2023adversarial,wu2021adversarial}.